nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui/jsf-ui-framework/layouts-and-widgets-forms-listings-grids/layout-and-widget-how-to-index/how-to-add-a-new-widget-to-the-default-summary-layout.md

 ```

-Default widgets (presenting the document relations, status, publications, etc...) are contributed to one of these zones, with orders separated by 100 (check out the explorer to get a complete overview, beware that add-ons&nbsp;may contribute to these zones already).
+Default widgets (presenting the document relations, status, publications, etc...) are contributed to one of these zones, with orders separated by 100 (check out the explorer to get a complete overview, beware that addons&nbsp;may contribute to these zones already).

 Here is a sample contribution to add a widget to the left widget panel: